 This is also the only major dune field in the entire Colorado Plateau.

-The 2,000 acres of sand dunes are continually shifting due to the wind and can move as much as 50 feet per year.
+The 2,000-acre sand dunes are continually shifting due to the wind and can move as much as 50 feet per year!

-- There is a Day Use fee of $10 per vehicle.
+- There is a day-use fee per vehicle.
 Bring cash for self-pay if a ranger is not on duty.

-- Sleds and sandboards are available to rent at the visitor center for $25.
+- Sleds and sandboards are available to rent at the visitor center.

 - If you don’t want to hike on the dunes, there is an observation deck located near the visitor center.

-- Be sure to pop into the visitor center to view their collection of sand from around the world.
+- Be sure to stop by the visitor center to view their collection of sand from around the world.

 - There is a short 0.5-mile nature loop trail with informational signs.
 Beyond that, the entire park is open to hiking and exploring.

 - This is the only place in the world where you can find the Coral Pink Sand Dunes Tiger Beetle.
-In an effort to keep them off the endangered species list, there are marked conservation areas for the beetles.
+To keep them off the endangered species list, there are marked conservation areas for the beetles.
 Please be respectful of the boundaries.

-- There is a campground available, sites begin at $20 per night.
-Make reservations in advance during the holiday and peak summer season.
+- There is a campground available, be sure to make reservations in advance during the holiday and peak summer season.
 Primitive camping is available on the nearby BLM lands.

 - The park is open year-round during daylight hours.